 -

-If you’re a creative, technically skilled graduate, you’re the perfect candidate for graduate graphic design jobs.
-If you’re unsure about what skills are required for a particular job, you can always check the job spec – for example, the skills required for a digital designer role will be listed in the digital designer job description.
+If you’re unsure about what skills are required for a particular job, you can always check the job description.

 -

-The Give a Grad a Go team has over a decade of experience in early career recruitment, with our portfolio boasting a vast range of digital designer jobs at some of the UK’s fastest-growing businesses.
+Our team has over a decade of experience in early career recruitment, with our portfolio boasting a vast range of digital designer jobs at some of the UK’s fastest-growing businesses.

-To launch your career, all you need to do is register a profile with us and upload your CV, before submitting applications to the design roles on our graduate jobs board.
+To launch your first graduate design role, simply register with us and upload your CV, before submitting applications to the design roles on our graduate jobs board.
 We ensure that every application is reviewed by a member of our recruitment team.
-If your skills and experience look right for the role, a recruiter will be in touch to talk you through the rest of the process.

 -